 The conference is held every March to coincide with Women’s History Month.

 Where is the conference held?

 What should I wear?

-Business professional is the expected attire for this conference.
+Business casual is the expected attire for this conference.
 MU students, faculty and staff can reserve their outfit at Truman’s Closet.